zhel316/Web_Restful_URL_Shortening/README.md

+### Introduction
+TThis project seeks to enhance an existing URL shortener service, which maps each URL to a unique and concise identifier, by incorporating multi-user functionality.
+In this implementation, we split the work into two services: URL shortener service and user authentication service.
+We selected Nginx as our reverse proxy, serving as the central entry point for all our microservices.

 ### Run the code

-We highly recommend to run the services with Docker.
+We highly recommend running the services with Docker.

 #### Run inside docker
 1. Build the docker image. `# docker build -t <name> .`